Cybergate9/meteostick.js/README.md

 ### An aside...
 Installing Node.js 5.x on Debian

-A number of problems are solved by moving from node.js 0.10.x (a standard apt-get install nodejs uses 0.10.x) to 5.4.x on Debian.
+A number of problems are solved by moving from node.js 0.10.x (a standard 'apt-get install nodejs' uses 0.10.x) to 5.4.x on Debian.
 So the quick version is:

 Install 5.x using: